Nasdaq Nordic: Expansion of offerings

 In December 2005, OMX started First North, an alternative exchange for smaller companies, in Denmark.
 The First North exchange expanded to Stockholm in June 2006, Iceland in January 2007 and Helsinki in April 2007.
 The Markets Technology division of Computershare was acquired in 2006.
 The acquisition greatly expanded its product offerings and made its client list the largest of all trading system technology providers.

 On 2 October 2006, the group launched a virtual Nordic Stock Exchange after merging the individual lists of shares traded at its three wholly owned Nordic exchanges into a combined Nordic List.
 Companies listed on the Iceland Stock Exchange have also since been merged into the list.
 OMX also launched a pan-regional benchmark index known as the OMX Nordic 40 on the same date; however, the individual exchanges also retained their own national benchmark indices.

 NASDAQ takeover

-On 25 May 2007, NASDAQ agreed to buy OMX for US$3.7 billion.
+On 25 May 2007, American stock exchange NASDAQ agreed to buy OMX for US$3.7 billion.
 In August, however, Borse Dubai offered US$4 billion, prompting speculation of a bidding war.
 On 20 September 2007, Borse Dubai agreed to stop competing to buy OMX in return for a 20% stake and 5 percent of votes in NASDAQ, as well as NASDAQ's then-28% stake in the London Stock Exchange.
 In a complex transaction, Borse Dubai acquired 97.2% of OMX's outstanding shares before selling them to NASDAQ.
 The newly merged company was renamed the NASDAQ OMX Group upon completion of the deal on 27 February 2008.